microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 ## Hardware Used

-- The PIC18F56Q24 Curiosity Nano Development Board is used as test platform.
+- The PIC18F56Q24 Curiosity Nano Development Board is used as a test platform.

 <br><img src="images/56Q24-Board.png">

 ## Prerequisites

-For MVIO to work in case the Curiosity Nano board is used for these examples, disconnect the R201 resistor connecting VDDIO2 to VCC_TARGET.
+For MVIO to work together with the Curiosity Nano board, disconnect the R201 resistor connecting VDDIO2 to VCC_TARGET.

 <br><img src="images/56Q24-MVIO-BOARD.png">